Acura ZDX Insurance Rates

 Rates are averaged for all Acura ZDX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers under the age of 20 pay higher rates, as much as $375 each month if full coverage is included
+- Teen drivers are charged the highest rates, with premiums as much as $375 per month for full coverage

 Rate Tables and Charts